Priyanshumishra77/priyanshu.github.io/_pages/about.md

   - /about.html
 ---

-I am a full-time Verification Engineer at SiSoC Semiconductor Technologies, working on Design and Verification of a RISC-V CPU/SoC.
+I am a full-time Verification Engineer at SiSoC Semiconductor Technologies, working on AI-SoC Design Verification.
+Previously verified RISC-V CPU(using SV/UVM) and it's architecture verification(Assembly with Spike and gun-toolchain).

 Research Interests
 ------------------